polodev/datawookie/content/blog/2018-04-06-notes-on-being-a-moderator.md

 - Your role as time keeper.
 Ensure that the discussion starts and ends at the advertised time (although if the discussion is particularly animated, you might let it run a little over time).
 Ensure that each item on the programme gets its due slice of the time.
 - To draw the event to a close you can say something like "Our time is almost up.
 Here's a quick summary of what we've talked about...".
 - Share the panellists contact details.
+- Depending on the platform that you are using it might be necessary to ask people to mute their microphones.